mandanaGh/Tower-of-Hanoi/README.md

 # Tower-of-Hanoi
  The program is written in Turbo C++.

- Tower of Hanoi is a mathematical puzzle where we have three rods and n disks.
-The objective of the puzzle is to move the entire stack to another rod, obeying the following simple rules:
+ Tower of Hanoi, is a mathematical puzzle which consists of three towers (pegs) and more than one rings is as depicted −

+ These rings are of different sizes and stacked upon in an ascending order, i.e. the smaller one sits over the larger one.
+There are other variations of the puzzle where the number of disks increase, but the tower count remains the same.

+ # Rules
+The mission is to move all the disks to some another tower without violating the sequence of arrangement.
+A few rules to be followed for Tower of Hanoi are −

-1. Only one disk can be moved at a time.
+1. Only one disk can be moved among the towers at any given time.
-2. Each move consists of taking the upper disk from one of the stacks and placing it on top of another stack i.e. a disk can only be moved if it is the uppermost disk on a stack.
+2. Only the "top" disk can be removed.
-3. No disk may be placed on top of a smaller disk.
+3. No large disk can sit over a small disk.

  <p align="center">